 History of the German Air Force (1986); The Real Aviation Enthusiast (1987); German Bombers Over England (1988); Famous Fighter Aces (1989); and Eject!Eject!
 (1989), a history of the ejector seat.
 Also author of The Bombing of Newbury (10th February 1943) (1989).
 Commanding Officer of Newbury Air Training Corps.
 Chairman of Governors of Park House School.
-Chairman of the Anglofollowing the fall of Singapore, returning to the UK in 1946.
+Chairman of the Anglo-American Community Relations Committee.
+Model aircraft enthusiast and author of books on that subject: Aircraft Modelling (Airfix, 1974); Making and Improving Plastic Models (1975); Luftwaffe following the fall of Singapore, returning to the UK in 1946.
 Further information from Deidre Duff.